-List of material impacts, ris ESRS 2 - table 2 ks and opportunities (IRO) - continu Poscription Type Type Risk Risk Risk Risk Risk Risk Risk We have an opportunity to develop or acquire new vaccines to our portfolio which could serve new disease Opportunity Own op own street horizon Norizon Risk Risk Opportunity Opportunity Opportunity Applicable sub/ sub-sub-topic Name of IRO Description Туре Downstream Medium-term Long-term Social inclusion of consumers and end users Potential to breach responsible marketing standards marketing to customers.
-These regulations vary across countries; however, violating these regulations or industry codes could lead to misinformation of health care workers, legal & financial penalties, fines, and Risk 1 • • Social inclusion of consumers and end users Potential to further expanding vaccine portfolio We have an opportunity to develop or acquire new vaccines to our portfolio which could serve new disease areas and prevent the spread of infectious diseases.
-Opportunity • • Social inclusion of consumers and end users Access barriers Distributing vaccines to a global market, we may face situations where access barriers can prevent or slow our ability to deliver vaccines to persons in need.
+Applicable sub/ sub-sub-topic Name of IRO Description Туре Upstream Own operations Downstream Short-term Medium-term Long-term Social inclusion of consumers and end users Potential to breach responsible marketing standards For companies in the pharmaceutical industry, there are strict rules and regulations in place regarding the marketing to customers.
+These regulations vary across countries; however, violating these regulations or industry codes could lead to misinformation of health care workers, legal & financial penalties, fines, and damage to a company's reputation.
+Risk • • Social inclusion of consumers and end users Potential to further expanding vaccine portfolio We have an opportunity to develop or acquire new vaccines to our portfolio which could serve new disease areas and prevent the spread of infectious diseases.
+Opportunity • Social inclusion of consumers and end users Access barriers Distributing vaccines to a global market, we may face situations where access barriers can prevent or slow our ability to deliver vaccines to persons in need.
 Such barriers may be linked to local regulatory processes, lack of cold-chain transportation, affordability, etc., and could impact our ability to do business, and deliver vaccines, to certain markets.
-Risk • • • Social inclusion of consumers and end users Opportunity to prevent the spread of infectious diseases related to climate change With our current portfolio of vaccines, we have a growing opportunity to distribute vaccines that can prevent the spread of certain infectious diseases, whose increasing prevalence can be attributed to the impact of climate change on natural habitats.
-Opportunity • • ) • laws
+Risk • • Social inclusion of consumers and end users Opportunity to prevent the spread of infectious diseases related to climate change With our current portfolio of vaccines, we have a growing opportunity to distribute vaccines that can prevent the spread of certain infectious diseases, whose increasing prevalence can be attributed to the impact of climate change on natural habitats.
+Opportunity • • • value chain